Local Florida NHL Teams

 In the past decade, the Tampa Bay Lightning has consistently contended for the championships.
 They clinched their first-ever President’s Trophy in 2018-19 along with a division title.
 The team finished that regular season with a total of 62 wins, tying for an NHL record.

 The year after they took home an amazing Stanley Cup final victory against the Dallas Stars.
 This was their first Stanley Cup in 16 years.
 And this is not all.
 The following season they won again, making them one of only 16 team in the history of NHL to win Stanley Cup back-to-back.

 Best Teams in NHL and Past Performance

-The hottest teams in the NHL right now are the Vegas Golden Knights, St. Louis Blues, and the Philadelphia Flyers.
-The Golden Knights are picked as the season favorites, with the numbers hinting that they’re the biggest threat going into the playoffs.
+The hottest teams in the NHL right now are the Calgary Flames, Tampa Bay Lightning and the Colorado Avalanche.
+The Colorado Avalanche are picked as the season favorites, with the numbers hinting that they’re the biggest threat going into the season.

-Another contender is St. Louis.
-The Blues hold the Central division lead and have played some great hockey recently.
-The Philadelphia Flyers are another fierce team, looking to come out on top of the Metro division.
+Another contender is Calgary Flames.
+The Flames hold their ground in the mid of Central division and have played some great hockey recently.
+The Tampa Bay Lightning are another fierce team, looking to come out on top of the Atlantic division.

 Notable Team Rivalries in NHL

 |New York Islanders & New York Rangers|